Day Hiking Essentials: What I Bring on Every Hike

 Back when the Ten Essentials list was invented, smart phones didn’t exist, so the recommendation was to carry a paper map and compass.
 While I highly recommend that for backpacking trips and more remote areas, a hiking or navigation app on your phone is usually enough to suffice on most day hikes where the trail is well-defined.

-The two apps I use most are AllTrails (for finding trails) and Gaia (for navigation).
+The two apps I use most are AllTrails for finding trails (get 30% off here) and Gaia for navigation (get 10% off here).
 Both of these offer paid plans that allow you to download the trail map to your phone so you can use it when you don’t have service.
-If you sign up for Gaia at this link, you get 20% off your first year.

-If you are going to rely on your phone, it’s critical that you have a full battery when you leave the trailhead.
+If you are going to rely on your phone, it’s critical that you download the apps for offline use and that you have a full battery when you leave the trailhead.
+Also, know how to use the apps that you are relying on!
 If you’re worried about your phone running out of battery, consider bringing a lightweight, portable power bank.

 5. Plenty of Water